snyggt/pokemon-battle/docs/structure.md

 One main goal for this project is to keep the structure as simple and clean as possible but still with clear boundaries and separation of concerns.

 The solution will take a DDD aproach but only with enough concepts needed to complete the solution.

-The domain layer will be using classes for encapsulation and strong data integrity and the rest of the project will be implemented with a more functional coding style.

 Each module and interface will be its own workspace with its own dependencies, configuration and lifecycle.